aalarcon537/Machine-Learning-Practice/README.md

 Alan - 04 - Pandas
 Alan SpaceX - Data Collection V2

-Basic training exercises about Python to practice basic and complex structures.
+A selection of training exercises about Python to practice basic and complex structures.